Preface content

 European Directive 2010/63 and the amended ASPA require extensive project evaluation, taking into consideration ethical implications associated with the use of animals in scientific research.
 This is pivotal to project authorisation, and requires the implementation of the principles of replacement, reduction and refinement (the 3Rs) in those projects.

-Project Licences are reviewed by The Pirbright Institute’s Animal Welfare & Ethical Review Body (AWERB).
-The Body provides constructive feedback and any recommendations they feel appropriate for the programme of work.
-These comments and/or recommendations must be addressed to the satisfaction of the AWERB before the Project Licence application or amendment is submitted to the Home Office for approval.
+Project licences are reviewed by The Pirbright Institute’s Animal Welfare & Ethical Review Body (AWERB).
+The Committee provides constructive feedback and any recommendations they feel appropriate for the programme of work.
+These comments and/or recommendations must be addressed to the satisfaction of the AWERB before the project licence application or amendment is submitted to the Home Office for approval.

 All research using animals at The Pirbright Institute is considered at the Animal Welfare Ethical Review Body (AWERB).
 The AWERB has a remit to consider and review ethical issues regarding the operation of Animals (Scientific Procedures) Act 1986 (ASPA).